 Field-hunting tip

-Look in limestone cavities country — that is the host setting where teepee canyon agate typically forms.
+Look in limestone cavities country, the host setting where teepee canyon agate typically forms.
 If you start seeing quartz, chalcedony, calcite in float, you are in the right ground.
 Field specimens usually show a botryoidal habit, so train your eye for that shape before scanning the outcrop.